Contents

 Walkthrough or move-in inspections are probably the most common type of inspection (though they shouldn’t be your most frequent).

-This type of inspection is performed just before a new tenant moves into their new home, right after they sign and complete their lease.
+A move-in inspection is conducted just before a new tenant moves into the property, right after they sign and complete their lease but before they bring in their belongings.

 Typically, for this type of inspection and most others, a checklist is used to record information as you comb through each room and check items such as: